philsturgeon/phil.bike/src/content/euro-trip-slovakia.md

 > Sorry sir, we fully booked, there is wedding!

 Fair enough!
-This failure did point out one thing though, hotels are open to the idea of you buzzing them at 3am looking for a room.
+This failure did point out one thing though, hotels are open to the idea of you buzzing them at 3am looking for a room. 😲

-Another 30 minutes of riding and I found a place, knocked on the door, and he had a room!
+Another 30 minutes of riding and I found a place, knocked on the door, and he had a vacancy!

 > Him: "For the bike, you can leave with me?"
 >
 > Me: "Leave it anywhere you like mate, I hate it."

-I was so hungry and not in a great spot, but luckily I had that backup petrol station beer, and a shower, and everything was good with the world again.
+I was so hungry and not in a great spot, but luckily I had a beer from the petrol station, a shower, and everything was good with the world again.
 A 1 hour breakfast buffet sorted me out, and it was a fun ride through the swamp back to the ferry.

 ![A photograph of the river crossing the the next day.](img/2019/06-slovakia/ferry.jpg)